avdpunks/avdpunks.github.io/_posts/_draft/2022-03-01-AVDxRemoteFX USB redirection.markdown

 - Audio Redirection, which allows recording and playback of audio in remote sessions
 - Port Redirection, which allows the use of serial and parallel ports in remote sessions

-These high-level redirections can be controlled and resitricted via the [RDP Properties](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/rdp-files) directly from the portal.
+For AVD, these high-level redirections can be controlled and resitricted via the [RDP Properties](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/rdp-files) directly from the portal.

 However, there are many devices like the spacemouse, printers webcams, scanners and more which are not covered by this redirections.
 RemoteFX USB redirection enables you to redirect these devices and brings you the best of both worlds and an improved user experience.

 *Note* RemoteFX USB redirection compliments your high-level redirection and doesn't replace them.

 Here is a table that compares and contrasts the two forms of redirection.